cryptection/stylishcv/README.md

 In case you are using a different OS and/or $\LaTeX$ editor, it should work in a similar way.

 ### Usage
-Make your changes to the content, then compile your *Main.tex* file with `pdfLatTex`.
+Use the files from the Examples folder.
+Make your changes to the content in the *.tex* files, then compile your *Main.tex* file with `pdfLatTex`.
 Especially after making changes to the layout (e.g. header, footer, sidebar), you will have to run `pdfLaTeX` twice sometimes.

 ## Customizing the templates